MTG/DeepConvSep/README.md

     Copyright (c) 2014-2017
     Marius Miron <miron.marius at gmail dot com>, Pritish Chandna <pc2752 at gmail dot com>,
-    Gerrard Erruz, and Hector Martel
+    Gerard Erruz, and Hector Martel
     Music Technology Group, Universitat Pompeu Fabra, Barcelona <mtg.upf.edu>

     This program is free software: you can redistribute it and/or modify